DMKEBUSINESSGMBH/typo3-mksearch/Resources/Private/PHP/Elastica/Composer/elasticsearch/elasticsearch/README.md

 Wrap up
 =======

-That was just a crash-course overview of the client and it's syntax.
-If you are familiar with elasticsearch, you'll notice that the methods are named just like REST endpoints.
+That was just a crash-course overview of the client and its syntax.
+If you are familiar with Elasticsearch, you'll notice that the methods are named just like REST endpoints.

 You'll also notice that the client is configured in a manner that facilitates easy discovery via the IDE.
-All core actions are available under the `$client` object (indexing, searching, getting, etc).
+All core actions are available under the `$client` object (indexing, searching, getting, etc.).
 Index and cluster management are located under the `$client->indices()` and `$client->cluster()` objects, respectively.

-Check out the rest of the [Documentation](http://www.elasticsearch.org/guide/en/elasticsearch/client/php-api/current/index.html) to see how the entire client works.
+Check out the rest of the [Documentation](https://www.elastic.co/guide/en/elasticsearch/client/php-api/current/index.html) to see how the entire client works.

 Available Licenses